RunestoneInteractive/runestoneinteractive.github.io/source/developer.rst

 You can simply install all dependencies by running the following command in main runestone directory:

 ::

     # pip install -r requirements.txt

+Note, development works well with a Python ``virtualenv``  If  you don't have root privileges on your computer I strongly recommend you install ``virtualenv`` and install all of the dependencies there.

 If you want to run a full blown server, so you can save ActiveCode assignments, etc. you will need to download and install `web2py <http://web2py.com>`_.